rifanip/qa-portfolio-hani/manual-test-cases/customer-page.md

 - **Preconditions**: User login as sales
 - **Steps**:
   1. Click Add New Customer in the homepage
-  1. Leave all fields blank
+  2. Leave all fields blank
-  2. Click Save button
+  3. Click Save button
-- **Expected**: Validation messages appear: "Please Enter the Required field(s)" and user remains in the new customer page
+- **Expected**: Validation messages appear: "Please Enter the Required field(s)" and remain on the new customer page

+---

+### TC-004: Unsuccessful customer creation
+- **Preconditions**: User login as sales
+- **Steps**:
+  1. Click Add New Customer in the homepage
+  2. Enter an ID number that is already used by an existing user
+  3. Enter all fields
+  4. Click Save button
+- **Expected**: Validation messages appear: “Unsuccessful customer creation” and remain on the new customer page